 (iii) requires disclosure of privileged or other protected matter, if no exception or waiver applies; or

-(iv) subjects a person to undue burden.
+(iv) subjects a person to undue burden or expense.

 (B) When Permitted.
 On timely motion, the superior court in the county where the case is pending or from which a subpoena was issued may quash or modify a subpoena if: